Guiding Values of Nonprofit Happy Hour (NPHH) Facebook Group

 Nonprofit Happy Hour is an international peer support group for nonprofit professionals, a place for us amazing, talented, smart, and ridiculously good-looking nonprofit unicorns to ask questions, share important information and jokes, and provide and receive advice on nonprofit challenges.
 We adhere to these values:

-- We welcome everyone of any race, gender identity and expression, sexual orientation, ability, religion, country of origin, language skills, neurodiversity, chronic mental and/or physical illness, and age/generations.
+- We welcome everyone of any race, gender identity and expression, sexual orientation, disability, religion, country of origin, country of residence, language skills, neurodiversity, chronic mental and/or physical illness, and age/generations.

-- We will be discussing race, equity, and social justice on this forum from time to time.
+- We will be discussing race, equity, disability, and other issues of social justice on this forum from time to time.
 Some of this may be uncomfortable, but we encourage each other to learn and grow through dialogue

 - We create space for voices that are often less heard to be heard, including checking in with those who tend to be quieter, and asking more dominant voices to step back and do more listening.
 That means sometimes we ask white colleagues and male colleagues to just listen instead of talking or providing counter-arguments on some posts

-- We acknowledge that not everyone is at the same point on the continuum regarding the understanding of race, gender identity and expression, sexual orientation, age, ability, religion, immigration, and other areas.
+- We acknowledge that not everyone is at the same point on the continuum regarding the understanding of race, gender identity and expression, sexual orientation, age, disability, religion, immigration, and other areas.

 - We encourage everyone who is unfamiliar with these concepts to read, reflect, and learn, and we support one another in doing this by providing feedback and resources [link to resources to be inserted here later]